Skip to content

 In the New Hampshire Seacoast region, where we often work with older or historically significant homes, additions require thoughtful design, structural care, and smart integration with the existing architecture.
 Below is a breakdown of the most common types of additions we build, along with realistic cost ranges to help you start budgeting with confidence.

-Expansion of Finished Space – Starting at $120,000
+Expansion of Finished Space – Starting at $120,000 Should this match the 150K in the first sentence?

 This type of project often includes: